fiskl-accounting/help-docs/docs/Core-Features/Accounting-Portal/getting-started-accounting-portal.md

 You can manage your personal settings and email address from the top right menu:

-1. Click on "Account settings" in the top right corner
+1. Click on `Account Settings` in the top right corner
 2. Update your personal information, including your email address
 3. Save your changes